-The Police and Crime Commissioner's reserves are required to meet any unforeseen events, fund the revenue and capital plans of the Force over forthcoming periods and to facilitate changes and developments that are required to make improve efficiency and effectiveness and meet new demands.
+The Police and Crime Commissioner's reserves are required to meet any unforeseen events, fund the revenue and capital plans of the Force over forthcoming periods and to facilitate changes and developments that are required to improve efficiency and effectiveness and meet new demands.

-Challenges still exist for the Police Service given the level of imposed cuts over the last eight years coupled with continued uncertainty over government funding.
-The Police and Crime Commissioner continues to implement the budget strategy to deliver the required savings over the period and as part of this identified and delivered £2.8m savings during 2019-2020.
+Challenges still exist for the Police Service, given the level of imposed cuts over the last ten years coupled with continued uncertainty over government funding and large scale national projects being implemented.
+The Police and Crime Commissioner continues to implement the budget strategy to deliver the required savings over the period and as part of this £2.358 million savings were identified and delivered during 2020-2021.

-As part of the strategy, the level of reserves and provisions currently held is considered prudent and the general reserve of £5.189 million is slightly over 3% of the net revenue expenditure for the year which is within the acceptable range of 3% to 5% as defined in the Medium Term Financial Plan.
+As part of the strategy, the level of reserves and provisions currently held is considered prudent and the general reserve of £5.417 million being slightly over 3% of the net revenue expenditure for the year is within the acceptable range of 3% to 5% as defined in the Medium Term Financial Plan.

-Key elements in 2019-2020 to comment on in relation to Reserves and other long term funding are listed below:
+There were a number of movements within the reserves during 2020-21, with a number of new reserves being created to fund future one off and peak costs.
+Key elements in 2020-2021 to comment on in relation to Reserves and other long term funding are listed below: